2023 LED High Bay Lights Buyers Guide

-High bay lights are light fixtures, typically LED, that are mounted at least 15 feet above the floor and are designed to illuminate large commercial areas with minimal glare.
-They are most often used locations such as gyms, sports facilities, warehouses, factories, and distribution centers.
-Modern LED high bay lights fixtures use less energy, provide superior color rendering, require low to no maintenance, and produce less heat, as compared with older Metal Halide (MH) or High Pressure Sodium (HPS) high bay lights.
+LED High bay lights are light fixtures that are typically mounted between 10 feet and as much as 60 plus feet above the floor.
+They are designed to illuminate large commercial areas with minimal glare.
+Modern LED high bay lights fixtures use less energy, provide superior color rendering, require virtually no maintenance, and produce less heat, as compared with older Metal Halide (MH) or High Pressure Sodium (HPS) high bay lights.
+This comprehensive guide will provide information about LED high bay lights, including benefits, controls, optics, options, applications, installation, and maintenance.

 Round UFO LED High Bay Lights

-Linear LED high bays are common in supermarkets, wholesalers, warehouses and other open areas.
-They can be mounted to the ceiling or hung using chains or cables.
-Compared with UFO high bay lights they have more diffused light and less intensity due to the LEDs bing distributed over a more broad surface area. but linear LED high bay lights are not wet or damp location rated.
-Linear LED high bay lights are available in a variety of sizes, wattage, voltage, lumen output, color temperature, and dimensions to fit into any space where they’re needed.
+Linear LED high bay lights are found in supermarkets, wholesalers, warehouses, firing ranges and other open areas.
+They can be mounted to the ceiling or hung using chain or cables.
+Compared with UFO high bay lights are both manufactured as standard production LED high bay lights and custom manufactured to meet exact requirements and specifications .
+Linear LED high bay lights are available in a variety of sizes, wattage, voltage, lumen output, optics, color temperature, and dimensions to fit into any space where they’re needed.

 LED Hazardous Location and Explosion Proof High Bay Lights